katmore/webhook/README.md

 [Webhook Project Homepage](https://github.com/katmore/webhook)

 ##Description
 The Webhook Project facilitates the usage of Github Webhook requests into a workflow.
-It provides [class wrappers](#wrapper-classes) for integration and an [end-point installer script](#endpoint-installer-script) for a self-contained solution.
+It provides [class wrappers](#wrapper-classes) for integration and an [end-point installer script](#endpoint-installer-script) for a self-contained solution that should be easy to deploy.

 ##Requirements
  * PHP 7.0 or higher